V-Sekai/manuals/decisions/20230507-distributed-sim.md

 By monitoring the load on homeservers and simulation servers, we can balance the system and ensure fault tolerance using Raft's mechanisms.
 As the number of game entity nodes and players grows, adding more homeservers to the metadata Raft cluster and more simulation servers will ensure efficient workload distribution and enhance the overall gaming experience.

-We believe that this approach will provide strong consistency guarantees, access control, and scalability, while minimizing network hop counts and latency for authority transfer and state updates between simulation servers.
+We believe that this approach will provide strong consistency guarantees, access control, and scalability while minimizing network hop counts and latency for authority transfer and state updates between simulation servers.

 ### Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams